-Now let’s create a new Drupal article or WordPress post!
-If you need help with this step, please reference the WordPress Codex or Drupal Documentation on how to add a post or article.
+Create a new Drupal article or WordPress post.
+If you need help with this step, refer to the WordPress Codex or Drupal Documentation on how to add a post or article.
 When finished, visit the front page of your site and confirm that you can see the new content.

-When you’re done, navigate back to your Site Dashboard.
-Click the Dev tab, and open your Dev site by clicking Visit Development Site.
+Go back to your Site Dashboard, click the Dev tab, and open your Dev site by clicking Visit Development Site.

 It’s important to develop on a recent copy of your site with the newest content, so let’s clone your Live site—with its new content—to your Dev environment.

 Consider creating a backup before proceeding.
-After Step 7, you will not be able to recover Dev database and files without a backup:
+After the next step, you will not be able to recover Dev database and files without a backup:

 The Backups tab is where you manage all the details for your site's backup.
 A backup is composed of 3 separate archives for database, files, and code.
 Let’s create a backup now: